Gauge theory, calibrated geometry and harmonic spinors: Introduction

 \section{Introduction}

 The basic set-up of low dimensional gauge theory have been generalized to higher dimensions by Donaldson and Thomas~\cite{DonaldsonThomas:98}.
-Such generalisation requires a suitable geometric structure on the base higher dimensional manifold, e.g. a metric with holonomy $G_2,\ Spin(7)$ or $SU(n)$.
+Such generalization requires a suitable geometric structure on the base higher dimensional manifold, e.g., a metric with holonomy $G_2,\ Spin(7)$ or $SU(n)$.
 In this paper we consider gauge theory based on the $Spin(7)$-structure mainly because of applications we keep in mind, but we could equally well start with $G_2$-- or $SU(n)$--structures.

 A Riemannian eight-manifold $W$ with holonomy $Spin(7)$ is endowed with a particular closed 4-form $\Om$ called Cayley form, which is a calibration~\cite{HarveyLawson:82}.
 Vice versa, a Cayley calibration determines a metric with holonomy $Spin(7)$.
-The 4-form $\Om$ induces the splitting of $\Lambda^2T^*W$ into two subbundles $\Lambda^2_+T^*W$ and $\Lambda^2_-T^*W$ of ranks $7$ and $21$ respectively.
-Then we say that a connection $A$ is anti-self-dual (or that $A$ is an instanton) if the self-dual part of the curvature $F_A^+$ vanishes.
+The 4-form $\Om$ induces the splitting of $\Lambda^2T^*W$ into two subbundles $\Lambda^2_+T^*W$ and $\Lambda^2_-T^*W$ of rank $7$ and $21$ respectively.
+We say that a connection $A$ is anti-self-dual (or that $A$ is a $Spin(7)$-instanton) if the self-dual part of the curvature $F_A^+$ vanishes.

-The $\Om$-asd equations have a lot in common with the celebrated four-di\-men\-sional asd equations.
-For instance, both are first order elliptic PDEs such that solutions are points of the absolute minimum of the Yang-Mills functional.
-There are important distinctions, though.
-Whereas in dimension four asd equations are defined on any (smooth oriented Riemannian) manifold, in higher dimensions base manifolds must carry a very special geometric structure (in our case metric with holonomy in $Spin(7)$).
-Also, the geometric structure of the base manifold is much more involved in the compactification of the moduli space of instantons for higher dimensional manifolds~\cite{Tian:00}.
-An interplay between gauge theories in both high and low dimensions and calibrated geometry is the central aspect of this paper.

 A particularly important role in our approach is played by eight-manifolds with a structure of a Cayley fibration, i.e. a map $\rho\colon W^8\rightarrow X^4$ such that each fibre of $\rho$ is an $\Om$-calibrated submanifold of $W$.
-The first nontrivial example of a Cayley fibration\footnote{this was in fact the first example of a complete $Spin(7)$-manifold} has been constructed in~\cite{BryantSalamon:89}.
+The first nontrivial example of a Cayley fibration has been constructed in~\cite{BryantSalamon:89}.
 In the construction of Bryant and Salamon $W$ is the total space of the spinor bundle over the sphere $S^4=X$ and $\rho$ is the natural projection.
 If $X$ is an arbitrary spin manifold, then on the total space of the spinor bundle the Cayley 4-form $\Om$ still exists, but it is not closed in general.
 Nevertheless, the asd condition still makes sense and gives rise to an elliptic problem.